LogiArg/JetpackJoyride/README.md

 Use the spacebar to control Barry's jetpack.
 Press and hold the spacebar to make Barry ascend, and release it to make him descend.

-## Upcoming Features

-- Power-ups and additional obstacles
-- More detailed scoring system
-- Multiple levels with varying difficulty
-- Saving and loading of high scores
-- Improved graphics and animations